-Understand Canadian Workplace Culture
+Understanding Canadian Workplace Culture

 Developing Workplace Communication Skills

-Make eye contact.
-It can be tricky to make eye contact if you are shy or nervous but eye contact will help build trust and engage your audience.
+- Make eye contact.
+It can be tricky to make eye contact if you are shy or nervous but it will help to build trust and engage your audience.

-Offer a firm handshake.
+- Offer a firm handshake.
 A handshake is a professional and customary way to introduce yourself to another individual.
 Your handshake should convey confidence and show your pleasant personality.

-Have a warm smile.
+- Have a warm smile.
 A warm smile can be a powerful expression.
 A smile shows you are friendly and can create a more comfortable environment to start communicating.

 - Be confident in your body language.
 People who look uncomfortable make others feel uncomfortable.
 Act confident and comfortable, even when you're not.